TDStrasser/Kookaberry-Reference-Guide/docs/source/kooka.rst

 .. method:: display.text(s, x, y[, c])

-    Write text to the FrameBuffer using the the coordinates as the upper-left corner of the text.
+    Write text to the FrameBuffer using the the coordinates as the lower-left corner of the text.
 The color of the text can be defined by the optional argument but is otherwise a default value of 1.
 All characters have default dimensions of 8x8 pixels.